 Overall, both Wise and Revolut offer a good service for your money exchange and banking needs in the EU.
 We recommend using them alongside a regular local bank account in your target country.

-So, based on our Wise vs Revolut comparison, Wise is our top pick.
+Based on our Wise vs Revolut comparison, Wise is our top pick.

 Our choice is due to Wise’s enormous range of local bank accounts, lightning fast money transfer speeds, ease of use, and excellent customer service.